📞 Call for Free Quote — (407) 922-9857

 Do you re-sand the joints before sealing?

 Yes.
 Re-sanding is a core part of the job, not an add-on.
-We sweep fresh polymeric or joint sand into the gaps before sealing so the joints are full and locked.
-Sealing over washed-out joints traps the problem and lets weeds and ants right back in.
+We sweep fresh silica joint sand into the gaps and lock it under the sealer so the joints are full and stable — we use silica rather than polymeric because it fills deeper and won't haze in Florida's humidity.
+Sealing over empty, washed-out joints just traps the problem and lets weeds and ants right back in.

 Will sealing stop weeds and ants in my pavers?